 There is no time limit on unsubsidized or PLUS loans.

 How many years can you get federal grant aid?

-Grants are another type of federal student aid option.
+Grants are another federal student aid option.
 The most common and widely known one is the Federal Pell Grant.
 The Federal Pell Grant is awarded to undergraduate students for up to 12 semesters of eligibility.

-How many years can you get federal Work Study?
+How many years can you get federal Work-Study?

-Work-study programs are also funded by the federal government, however, it’s important to keep in mind that it’s not a guarantee that it will be part of your financial aid package annually.
+Work-study programs are also funded by the federal government, but it’s important to keep in mind that it’s not a guarantee that it will be part of your financial aid package annually.
 Some schools limit the length of time depending upon the institution.

 Limits on Institutional & Private Financial Aid or Scholarships

 Other options for financial aid will have their own limits.
-There may be school-based scholarships, private scholarships, niche scholarships or private loans.
+There may be school-based scholarships, private scholarships, niche scholarships, or private loans.
 How long these other options are available to you will vary depending upon who is funding them.
 In order to find out more information regarding these types of financial aid options, students should contact the particular organization sponsoring or funding the aid.

 Founded by recognized university leaders, Edmit provides personalized insights and advice to help families find colleges that meet their academic goals and are within their financial means.
 Families that use Edmit make smarter college choices leading to less debt and better earnings outcomes, saving thousands of dollars.